I have the best dinner for you today.

 - Sautee the mushrooms.

-- Throw it all together, toss it up, top with toasted pine nuts and…
+- Throw it all together, toss it up, top with toasted cashews and…

 Dinner in under 30 minutes is waiting for you!